ram-ram14/miniature-invention/README.md

 ### How to use?

+Player 1 is defaulted to 😼 and player 2 to 🐶.
+Each player, by turn, selects a square from the grid.
+The aim is to get 3 in a row either diagonally, horizontally or vertically.

 ### Credits & Acknowledgements
 A special thanks to CJ, Mark and Tina for helping me flesh this out and iron out any bugs that I came across whilst building this.